Skip to main content

 Version string attribute

-After saving, the targeting operators (e.g. is greater than) will automatically start using a version-safe comparison function.
+After saving, targeting operators (e.g., is greater than) automatically use a version-safe comparison function.

-This is only supported in some of our SDKs.
-Check the release notes for the specific SDK you are using to make sure you have a compatible version installed.
+Semantic version targeting is only supported in some SDKs.
+Check the release notes for your specific SDK to confirm compatibility.

 Date Targeting

-In version 3.1, we introduced a new Date format for string attributes that makes it easier to target by date.
+GrowthBook supports a date format for string attributes that makes it easier to target by date.

 Date string attribute

-After saving, certain targeting operators (e.g. is after or on or is equal to) will display a date picker input.
-Dates entered with the date picker will be saved as an ISO-formatted Date string (e.g. 2024-07-23T20:06).
+After saving, certain targeting operators (e.g., is after or on or is equal to) display a date picker input.
+Dates entered with the date picker are saved as ISO-formatted date strings (e.g., 2024-07-23T20:06).

 Country Code Targeting